Right Here World Tour: Background

 Following the conclusion of the group's eighth fan meeting in July 2024, Seventeen released a teaser for their next tour, which revealed that they would perform in South Korea, Japan, Asia, and the United States.
 On August 6, Seventeen announced that the tour would open on October 12 at Goyang Stadium in South Korea, with the performances simultaneously streamed via Weverse.
 The nine-show US leg was officially announced later that day.
 The ten-show Japanese leg was announced the following day.
 Due to demand, an additional show was added in Los Angeles.
 A leg in Southeast Asia was announced on September 25.
 Due to demand, additional shows were announced for Singapore, Jakarta and Bangkok.

+Member participation

 On August 12, it was announced that members Jeonghan and Jun would not be participating in the tour, due to Jeonghan enlisting in the military and Jun taking on an acting role in China.
-As such, the tour is being performed by the remaining eleven members of the group.
+As such, the tour was performed by the remaining eleven members of the group.
 Still, Jeonghan made surprise appearances at the two performances in Goyang, South Korea, in the audience.